antmaxi/deep-learning-based-recommender-systems/methods/neural_collaborative_filtering/README.md

 test.negative
 - Test file (negative instances).
-- Each line corresponds to the line of test.rating, containing m negative samples, where m=99 for Movielens and Epinions, and m=49 for Jester.
+- Each line corresponds to a line of test.rating, containing m negative samples (for Movielens and Epinions m=99, for Jester m=49).
 - Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...

 ## Predicted Rankings File Format.